Jontte/Plethora/README.markdown

 ========

 Plethora is an isometric game engine written in Javascript.
-Copyright 2011 Joonas Haapala.
+Plethora is published under the 3-clause BSD license.
 See COPYING for details.

 Level file format
 -----------------